giantswarm/docs/src/content/ui-api/management-api/crd/kubeadmconfigs.bootstrap.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
-<p>Token is a token used to validate cluster information fetched from the control-plane.</p>
+<p>Token is used for establishing bidirectional trust between nodes and control-planes.
+Used for joining nodes in the cluster.</p>

 </div>